Starts: September 2019

 Applicants should confirm their ability to study on a Foundation Degree by presenting evidence of:

-- A minimum of 3 GCSEs to include English & Maths at grade C or above, (or equivalent level 2 qualifications) and 48 UCAS tariff points from Level 3 qualifications (see below):
+- A minimum of three GCSE subjects at grade 4 including English and Maths, (or equivalent Level 2 qualification) and 64 UCAS tariff points from Level 3 qualifications.

 - Applicants where English is not the first language will require IELTS overall grade 6.0 (with no element below 5.5).